“The love of acquisition, the love of gain, is a fault to many.”

 Although Tchitchikov did not drink coffee, he accepted out of politeness.
 “Thank you, Representative.
 A warm cup of joe sounds nice.”

 “Okay,” Fairwell said, exerting no more energy than was necessary to reply.
 “It’s right there.”
-Fairwell stopped and pointed to a small table cramped with boxes plundered of sugars and carafes dripped with milk.
+Fairwell stopped and pointed to a small table cramped with boxes plundered of sugars and carafes dripping of milk.

 Tchitchikov smiled.
 He was obligated to oblige the Representative and regretted it.
 But yet he came upon the table, poured the lukewarm beverage into a paper cup, viewed a slight film of oil, and resumed to Fairwell’s office, following behind.